-Cebu Air, Inc. (Cebu Pacific) registered revenues of P7.52 billion for the three months ended March 31, 2010, up 7.8% over last year's ₱6.97 billion brought about by increase in passenger volume to 2.8 million from 2.5 million last year as a result of the increased number of flights and higher seat load factor in 2011.
-Four airbus A320 and one ATR 72-500 aircraft were added to the fleet during the 1st three months of this year thereby resulting in more flights which was up by 4.7% from last year.
-Said increase was offset in part by the reduction in average fares by 6.6% to ₱2,246 from ₱2,405 in the three months ended March 31, 2010.
-Correspondingly, costs and operating expenses increased from P5.50 billion last year to P6.78 billion this year.
-Growth was primarily due to the increase in aviation fuel expenses by 40.8% to P3.24 billion from P2.30 billion in 2010 consequent to the significant increase in aviation fuel prices to an average published MOPS price of U.S.\$120.66 per barrel in the three months ended March 31, 2011 from U.S.\$85.20 per barrel last year.
+Cebu Air, Inc. (Cebu Pacific) registered revenues of ₱9.34 billion for the three months ended March 31, 2012, up 24.2% over last year's ₱7.52 billion brought about by 76.1% increase in average fares in 2012 and 20.1% increase in passenger volume to 3.4 million from 2.8 million last year as a result of the increased number of flights in 2012.
+Cargo revenues also grew by 19.0% to ₱551.15 million from last year's ₱463.04 million.
+Moreover, ancillary revenues went up by ₱842.33 million or 111.5% to ₱ 1.60 billion in the three months ended March 31, 2012 from ₱755.39 million posted in the three months ended March 31, 2012 from ₱755.39 million posted in the three months ended for 51.7% of the total tickets sold for the first quarter 2012 compared to the 50.3 % last year.
+Moreover, higher excess baggage rates for the current year and increased rebooking and cancellation transactions are also factors to the significant boost in ancillary revenues earned in 2012.

+Correspondingly, costs and operating expenses increased from ₱6.78 billion last year to ₱8.87 billion this year.
+Growth was primarily due to the increase in aviation fuel expenses by 38.6% to ₱4.49 billion from P3.24 billion in 2011 consequent to the significant increase in aviation fuel prices to an average published MOPS price of U.S.\$131.8 per barrel in the three months ended March 31, 2012 from U.S.\$120.7 per barrel last year.
 Rise in aviation fuel expenses was further influenced by the increase in the volume of fuel consumed as a result of the increased number of flights year on year.

+Moreover, operations related expenses, aircrafts and engine leases, repairs and maintenance and depreciation and amortization increased to sustain the demand in the increase in flights flown in 2012.

+Fuel hedging gains of ₱350.67 million in the three months ended March 31, 2012 resulted from the higher mark-to-market valuation on fuel hedging positions following the significant increase in fuel prices in 2012.

-Foreign exchange gain declined by 72.6% to ₱98.99 million in the three months ended March 31, 2011 compared to last year's ₱361.32 million, contributing to the drop in the airlines' net income for the first quarter of fiscal 2011, from \$1.56 million last year to ₽1.20 billion this year.
+Foreign exchange gain increased by 304.4% to ₱401.44 million in the three months ended March 31, 2012 compared to last year's ₱98.99 million, resulted from the stronger Philippine peso against the U.S. dollar.
+Cebu Pacific's principal exposure to foreign exchange rate fluctuations is in respect of U.S. dollar denominated long-term debt incurred in connection with aircraft acquisitions.